antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/warnings.rst

   |               | warnings, regardless of location             |
   +---------------+----------------------------------------------+

-* *message* is a string containing a regular expression that the start of the warning message must match.
-The expression is compiled to always be case-insensitive.
+* *message* is a string containing a regular expression that the warning message must match (the match is compiled to always be case-insensitive).

 * *category* is a class (a subclass of :exc:`Warning`) of which the warning category must be a subclass in order to match.

-* *module* is a string containing a regular expression that the module name must match.
-The expression is compiled to be case-sensitive.
+* *module* is a string containing a regular expression that the module name must match (the match is compiled to be case-sensitive).

 * *lineno* is an integer that the line number where the warning occurred must match, or ``0`` to match all line numbers.